schmidsi/yearn-vaults-v2-subgraph/docs/onboarding.md

 Every time a transaction modifies the information in a vault, a new `VaultUpdate` row is created.
 Then the handler changes the `Vault.latestUpdate` field.
 Also, The Graph adds the new `VaultUpdate`row in the `Vault.historicalUpdates` field collection automatically by the reference `VaultUpdate.vault`.

 In this case, we only create the new `VaultUpdate` item, setting the `VaultUpdate.vault` reference.
 We also set all the values using the previous `VaultUpdate` instance (the `Vault.latestUpdate` reference) and update the new value changed in the current transaction.

-In other words, we copy the previous `update` and update only the value the transaction changed (example: deposit, withdraw, transfer, etc.).
+`VaultUpdate` entities contain three categories of data;

+1. Data representing the value of a Vault field at the time of the update; denoted with the _current_ modifier. (e.g. currentManagementFee, currentPricePerShare)
+2. Data representing how the state of the Vault has been changed by the event (e.g. tokensDeposited, sharesBurnt)
+3. Metadata for the update (e.g. blockNumber, transaction, vault)

 ### Minimal Proxies